Cosmo-Tech/Babylon-End-User-Doc/docs/partials/Installation/VenvSetup.md

-If you want you can set up a virtual environment in python using the library `venv` to keep your babylon dependencies in a single location.
+If you want you can set up a virtual environment in python using the library `venv` to keep your Babylon dependencies in a single location.
 === "Set up a `venv`"
     ```bash
     # Make sure you have the library venv installed